Turbulent transport regimes in the presence of an X-point magnetic configuration: Model of electrostatic turbulence with an X-point magnetic configuration

 result preserved along the dynamics.
 Let us focus on a specific realization of a Casimir invariant, namely the enstrophy

 Now, if we imagine to expand both the velocity and the vorticity fields in Fourier series, it is sufficient to invoke Parseval theorem to affirm that the conserved quantities can be calculated from

 in which $v_k$ and $\omega_k$ are the Fourier coefficients of $v$ and $\omega$ respectively.
 In the equation above the sums are intended to be performed on every allowed value of the wavenumber $k$ but, in practice, on always handle truncated sums in which $k$ ranges between a minimum and a maximum, i.e. $k_{min}^2 \leq k^2=k_x^2+k_y^2 \leq k_{max}^2$.
 For instance, if we assume that the 2D region on which we are integrating Euler equation is a square with side $L$, the minimum wavenumber $k_{min}$ corresponds to $\frac{2\pi}{L}$, whereas no uncontroversial upper bound can be imposed on physical grounds in the fluid case, and the cut-off $k_{max}$ is very often connected to a mere realistic computational time limit.
-Nonetheless, it can be shown that $K$ and $\Omega$ are still conserved even when a a description through a truncated Fourier series is performed, while many other Casimir invariants result no longer constants.
+Nonetheless, it can be shown that $K$ and $\Omega$ are still conserved even when a description through a truncated Fourier series is performed, while many other Casimir invariants result no longer constants.
 In our case, we implement an expansion of the electric potential in a 2D Fourier series

-with the Fourier coefficients satisfying the reality condition $\varphi_{-\ell,-m}=\leri{\varphi_{\ell,m}}^*$, where the $*$ indicates complex conjugation.
+with the Fourier coefficients\footnote{In the following, the explicit time dependence of the Fourier amplitudes $\varphi_{\ell,m}$ is dropped, for the sake of simplicity.} satisfying the reality condition $\varphi_{-\ell,-m}=\leri{\varphi_{\ell,m}}^*$, where the $*$ indicates complex conjugation.
 The mapping \eqref{mapping} clearly shows that, in this plasma analogue of Euler equation, the (dimensionless) kinetic energy $\bar{K}$ and enstrophy $\bar{\Omega}$ are calculated via